AdryLu/Getting-and-Cleaning-Data-Week4/README.md

 The function factor() is used to replace the numeric/integer activity levels to descriptive names.
 (Walking, walkingup, walkingdown, etc)

 The function in the dlpyr library are used to group and summarize the dataset.
-* The pile line operator %>% is used to first group the data by subject and activity, and them summarize (mean)
+* The pipe line operator %>% is used to first group the data by subject and activity, and them summarize (mean)
 * The results is stored in a new data frame

 The write.table function is used to write the final dataset in the working directory